polvinc/DHEM/README.md

 # DHEM: another DIY Harmonic Equatorial Mount
 ## What the hell is this DHEM thing?

 DHEM (DIY Harmonic Equatorial Mount) is an equatorial mount for observation or astrophotography.
 It is based on the use of a harmonic reducer.
-The mount is designed to be inexpensive in relation to its performance, transportable, with a relatively large load capacity, and easy to build.
-Most importantly, this mount is easy to make: no need for machine tools or other laser-cutting-water-jet-plasma-turbo-piston-5-axis machines.
+The mount is designed to be inexpensive in relation to its performance, transportable, with a relatively large load capacity.
+Most importantly, this mount is easy to build: no need for machine tools or other laser-cutting-water-jet-plasma-turbo-piston-5-axis machines.
 A shopping list, a screwdriver, a saw and some resourcefulness: you've got everything you need to make a DHEM.
 The ultimate aim is to distribute its design as an open-source product for personal use.

 ![exploded_view](/images/DHEM_assembly/exploded_view.png)